shalommmitz/localstack_cdk_python__template/README.md

 ## Modifying the stack

   The stack is a definition of all the AWS entities your project uses.
-  If you need to add or change those resources, you will need to edit the file `<project folder>/infrastructure/cdk_stack/stack.py`.
-  Then run the procedure "Deploy the stack" above
+ If you need to add or change those resources, you will need to edit the `<project folder>/infrastructure/cdk_stack/stack.py` file, then run the "Deploy the stack" procedure, above.

 ## Lambda update process

-  You will probably spend most of your time iterating on the lambda function(s).
+ You will probably spend most of your time iterating on the Lambda function(s).
-  And this is where this setup shines: since everything is local, this process is much quicker then when using the 'real' AWS.
+ This is where this setup shines: since everything is local, this process is much quicker compared to using the 'real' AWS.

   The procedure is:

-- Perform the procedure "Running everything" above
+- Perform the "Running everything" procedure, above.
 - Run: `debug_lambda`
-  This script will let you edit the lambda function, then deploy the modified lambda, then run the `test` script.
+ This script will let you edit the Lambda function, then deploy the modified Lambda, then run the `test` script.
-  How neat is this ?

 ## Utility scripts

 ### show_localstack_lambdas

-Will list all the deployed lambdas
+Will list all the deployed Lambdas.

 ### debug_lambda